 The most historic temple in Luang Prabang – some say in the entire country – is Wat Xieng Thong – the Golden City Monastery.
 We avoided it during the day when it was packed with people and when it was a 20,000 entry fee even to enter the grounds.
 In the early evening, it was gloriously empty, and free, and afforded a wonderful view of the full moon.
 We visited Luang Prabang during the Festival of the Fire Boats which you can read about here and which is why the temple was free (and open) in the evening.
 Normally Wat Xieng Tong is open from 08:00 until 17:00.

 While Wat Xieng Tong in Luang Prabang is the most important complex, it was here that royal coronations took place, and it is probably the most opulent of the temples in Luang Prabang, but it’s not the only one.
 You’ll find a lot of temples in Luang Prabang.
 And you can walk into them, so long as your clothing and behavior are respectful.

-There’s a night market every night in Luang Prabang, where you can pick up food very cheaply and enjoy it while sitting outside after the heat of the sun has gone.
+There’s a night market every night in Luang Prabang, where you can pick up food at good prices and enjoy sitting ouside and eating after the heat of the sun has gone.
 It’s great for a good feed, plus there are some AMAZING smoothies to be had!